michelleckelly/EcoEx/README.md

 #### For whom

-This project will be most useful for biogeochemists who are R novices and need a few stepping stones to understand and use R for their primary analysis purposes.
+This project will be most useful for biologists who are R novices and need a few stepping stones to transition to using R for all analysis purposes.

 ---